szcompressor/DeepSZ/README.md

 ## About DeepSZ

-DeepSZ is an accuracy- loss expected neural network compression framework, which involves four key steps: network pruning, error bound assessment, optimiza- tion for error bound configuration, and compressed model generation, featuring a high compression ratio and low encoding time.
+DeepSZ is an accuracy-loss expected neural network compression framework, which involves four key steps: network pruning, error bound assessment, optimization for error bound configuration, and compressed model generation, featuring a high compression ratio and low encoding time.
+The paper is available at: https://dl.acm.org/doi/10.1145/3307681.3326608.

 This repo is an implementation of DeepSZ.
-The paper is available at: https://dl.acm.org/doi/10.1145/3307681.3326608.
-The below instruction is for DeepSZ implementation on AlexNet, which can be adapted to VGG-16 or other DNNs with some modifications to the code and scripts (mainly for the network architecture information).
+Below is the instruction for DeepSZ on AlexNet, which can be adapted to VGG-16 or other DNNs with some modifications to the code and scripts (mainly for the network architecture information).

 ## Prerequisites
 ```
-Anaconda 3
-Python 3.7
+Anaconda 3 with Python 3.7
 Caffe 1.0
 NVIDIA CUDA 10.0
 GCC 7.3.0